puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_resources.markdown

 * Compare the actual state to the desired state
 * If necessary, change the system to enforce the desired state

+### Unmanaged Resources

+If the catalog doesn't contain a resource, Puppet will _do nothing_ with whatever that resource might have described.

+This means that ceasing to manage something isn't the same as deleting it.
+If you remove a package resource from your manifests, this won't cause Puppet to _uninstall_ the package; it will just cause Puppet to _stop caring_ about the package.
+To make sure a package is removed, you would have to manage it as a resource and set `ensure => absent`.

 ### Uniqueness